benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>

 #### Systematic Bias
 Big data, and especially people analytics suffers from the "N = All" fallacy.
 "N = All" simply means that the sample size is equivalent to population, and with regards to big data, it is this fallacy that produces the assumption that sampling bias and uncertainty is reduced to zero.
-The most comprehensive datasets pertaining to people and their behaviour will always have incomplete information.
+The most comprehensive data sets pertaining to people and their behaviour will always have incomplete information.

 The interactive, social and behavioural models imposed by any platform (social, e-commerce, crowd sourced, whatever) will dictate who uses the platform, and how they use it.
 It stands to reason then that this will taint the data collected and introduce systematic bias.
 Further compounding this, is an element of modulation and mediation because almost every data capturing interaction (services, recommenders, search result ranking, etc.) modulate results because they steer us in particular directions based both upon the interaction model imposed by the service (architecture, environment, and so on), and upon commercial, social or behavioural interests of those providing the service.

 An illustrative example of systematic bias as observed in the _"Boston Street Bump app"_, is detailed by Tim Harford in _"Big data: are we making a big mistake?"_  [^8]

 _"As citizens of Boston download the app and drive around, their phones automatically notify City Hall of the need to repair the road surface.
-The City of Boston proudly proclaims that the “data provides the City with real-time in­formation it uses to fix problems and plan long term investments."_
+The City of Boston proudly proclaims that the “data provides the City with real-time information it uses to fix problems and plan long term investments."_

 _"Yet what Street Bump really produces, left to its own devices, is a map of potholes that systematically favours young, affluent areas where more people own smartphones.
 Street Bump offers us “N = All” in the sense that every bump from every enabled phone can be recorded.
 That is not the same thing as recording every pothole."_
 <br/>